-If the ELT(DT) includes a crash detection function, within 5 seconds of a crash the ELT(DT) shall restart the transmission schedule for an ELT(DT) as if the ELT(DT) had just been activated.
+If the ELT(DT) includes a crash detection function, within 5 seconds of a crash the ELT(DT) shall restart the transmission schedule for an ELT(DT) as if the ELT(DT) had just been activated and maintain this transmission schedule for the 30 minutes after the crash detection.
+Beyond 30 minutes, the ELT(DT) shall transmit bursts with a repetition period randomized around a mean value of 120 seconds, so that time intervals between transmissions are randomly distributed over the interval of 115 to 125 seconds.